-The membership of MomsRising, which is currently a million strong, is continuing to grow.
-A commissioned analysis revealed that the racial and ethnic composition of our membership reflects that of the U.S. Census.
+The membership of MomsRising, which is currently over a million strong, is continuing to grow and includes people in every state in our nation.

-MomsRising is making important policy gains for women and families in our nation.
+MomsRising is making important policy gains for women and families at the city, state, and federal levels.
 (Scroll down this page to see details.)

 Moms are a powerful force!